 Mr. Brown has been appointed by federal courts to serve as co-lead counsel or on steering committees for plaintiffs in numerous important matters, such as In re Plasma-Derivative Protein Therapies Antitrust Litigation (N.D.
 Ill.); Allen, et al. v.
-Dairy Farmers of America, Inc. (D. Vt.); and In re Puerto Rican Cabotage Antitrust Litig.
-(E.D.
-Ca.).
+Dairy Farmers of America, Inc. (D. Vt.); and Mixed Martial Arts (MMA) Antitrust Litigation (D. Nv.).
 He has led cases through trial and argued appeals and stands ready to take cases through to the finish line.

 Mr. Brown is also a leader in the area of takings cases, claims that are brought under the Fifth Amendment of the U.S. Constitution for the unconstitutional taking of property without compensation.
 He also represents individuals or groups in litigations and confidential arbitrations involving complex commercial disputes, particularly those involving regulated markets.

-Currently, Mr. Brown is litigating a number of large, complex antitrust lawsuits, where he plays a prominent role and leads all aspects of the litigation, from deciding on the claims to be brought, the strategy to be pursued and charting the course of the case.
+Currently, Mr. Brown is litigating a number of large, complex antitrust and price manipulation lawsuits, where he plays a prominent role and leads all aspects of the litigation, from deciding on the claims to be brought, the strategy to be pursued and charting the course of the case.
 Notable matters include:

 - Northeastern Dairy Antitrust Litigation: Cohen Milstein is co-lead counsel in a class action lawsuit on behalf of Northeast dairy farmers against Dairy Farmers of America (DFA) and Dean Foods Company charging a conspiracy to reduce competition for raw milk and that DFA monopolized the milk market in the Northeast, forcing dairy farmers to market their milk through DFA or its affiliate Dairy Marketing Services (DMS).
 Dean has settled its liability and the case against DFA is ongoing.